Verbs are often thought of as ‘doing words’, but could you explain main verbs, auxiliary verbs and modal verbs to

 The main verb indicates meaning, for example: read, swim, argue, wonder and like – ‘He jumped into the pool’ or ‘she enjoyed the ice cream’.

 The auxiliary verb ‘helps’ the main verb by expressing shades of meaning.
-There are many main verbs, but only a few auxiliary verbs: be, do, have, can, could, may, might, must, shall, should, will and would – ‘She must be finished by now’, ‘they might arrive this afternoon’ or ‘I have eaten it’.
+There are many main verbs, but only a few auxiliary verbs:

 The auxiliary verbs ‘be’, ‘do’ and ‘have’ can also act as main verbs within a clause as they possess a full range of verb forms, for example: ‘The coat has/had a green hood’ or ‘the coats have green hoods’.

 The remaining auxiliary verbs are known as modal verbs and cannot be used as main verbs as they do not have a full range of forms.
-Mighting and shoulding do not exist as a verb form although doing, being, and having are acceptable forms.
+Mighting and shoulding do not exist as a verb form although doing, being and having are acceptable forms.

 - Use modal verbs to enhance writing and clarify meaning